Master of Urban and Regional Planning / Business Administration (M.U.R.P./M.B.A.)

-- A student interested in urban revitalization through economic development may elect a series of courses that bring the public and private perspectives on economic develpopment together.
+- A student interested in urban revitalization through economic development may elect a series of courses that bring the public and private perspectives on economic development together.
 These could include:

-- The series of courses in economic development in Planning (see the concentration in housing, community, and economci development planning).
+- The series of courses in economic development in planning (see the focus area in housing, community, and economic development planning).